Reference documentation that never gets outdated

 “But our configuration is complex.
 We need custom documentation.”

 You can still have it.
-Generate the reference section (the part that can be autogenerated and reused in guides).
-Keep step-by-step guides manual.
+Generate the reference section, the part that can be autogenerated and reused across guides, and keep the step-by-step guides manual.

 The result

-Engineer adds a new parameter.
-Commits the code.
+An engineer adds a new parameter and commits the code.
 The docs update automatically.